 While I love eating flexitarian-style, I can’t eat too much soy, which is a major meat-free protein source.
-Soy negatively effects my hormones, so I can only eat it sparingly.
 That’s one of the reasons I’ve been trying to work more quinoa into my diet; it’s a clean and healthy vegetarian source of protein.
 Native to South America, this ancient seed was once called “the gold of the Incas,” and was fed to their warriors to increase stamina.
 It’s been cultivated in the Andes for centuries, and was a major agricultural commodity in Inca and Aztec society.
 Only recently, quinoa has been “rediscovered” here in America, showing up on health food market shelves across the country.
 Quinoa is closely related to spinach; much like spinach, it is packed with nutrients.
 It is a terrific source of protein, amino acids, insoluble fiber, magnesium, riboflavin, and phytonutrients.
 Regular consumption of quinoa can improve your cardiovascular health, reduce the frequency of migraine headaches, and even decrease your risk of certain cancers.
 It’s also gluten free, which is helpful to people with Celiac disease and those who are on gluten-free diets.

-With Cinco de Mayo coming up, I decided to feature a few Mexican-style dishes this week.
-This Quinoa Black Bean Burrito Bowl is the perfect flexitarian lunch or dinner.
-It’s a deconstructed burrito, loosely based on Chipotle’s burrito bowl.
-I’ve replaced rice with cilantro lime quinoa to add protein and nutrients.
-Black beans are simmered with onions, garlic, and spices for added flavor.
-I’ve listed several optional toppings, so you can make this bowl your own.
-Make it vegan-style with toppings like pico de gallo, tomatoes, corn, or guacamole.
-If you don’t mind adding dairy, try shredded jack or cheddar cheese, lowfat sour cream, or even Greek yogurt.
+Make these bowls vegan-style with toppings like pico de gallo, tomatoes, corn, or guacamole.
+Or, if you’re good with dairy, try shredded jack or cheddar cheese, lowfat sour cream, or even Greek yogurt.
 Spice it up with hot sauce or sriracha.
 It’s good stuff, and loaded with nutrients… a simple, tasty meal you can feel good about!

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!